takinosaji/TestUnium/README.md

 # TestUnium

-.NET library based on Selenium Web Driver for testing.
+Framework for scalable and productive automated testing.

 Built on .NET Framework 4.6.